 Easy pork tenderloin stir fry recipe, cooked in a flavorful 5-ingredients Asian sauce.
 You can serve it with white rice, Korean spinach salad, Korean cucumber salad, shredded carrots, radishes, fresh scallion, Sriracha, and/or Gojuchang.

-If you are looking for easy pork tenderloin recipes, looking no further!
-You only need to cook this pork loin in about 5-6 minutes in a skillet!
+If you are looking for easy pork tenderloin recipes, look no further!
+You only need to cook this pork loin for about 5-6 minutes in a skillet!

 This Asian pork tenderloin stir fry recipe is something that you will want to make over and over again, especially on a busy weeknight dinner!
-It's so quick, packed with flavor and affordable!
+It's so quick, packed with flavor, and affordable!

 How Do I Make Asian Marinade aka Asian Sauce for Pork Tenderloin Stir Fry: